 What Copywriting is (and what it isn’t)

-Many of the clients that we’ve worked with have recognised the need for promotional website copy and blogs.
-However, we’ve also worked on projects involving the writing of product descriptions, video scripts, and case studies.
+While many of my clients request promotional web copy and blogs, I’m also happy to lend a hand in the writing of product descriptions, video scripts, and case studies.

 • Brochures